Introduction to Opioid Addiction

 Withdrawal Symptoms

+Opioid withdrawal and opioid withdrawal symptoms can vary significantly in severity and duration depending on the specific opioid used, such as heroin or methadone.
 Withdrawal symptoms occur when an individual stops using opioids or reduces their dose.
 These symptoms can be uncomfortable and even life-threatening, and can include:

 Nausea and vomiting